yereverluvinunclebert/Panzer-Tank-Stopwatch-Xwidget/README.md

 The widget can be resized - Hover the cursor over the widget.
 Press the CTRL key and use your mousewheel up or down.
 The widget will resize dynamically.

+This widget is a virtual duplicate of the Yahoo widget Panzer Clock widget that you can find here: https://github.com/yereverluvinunclebert/Panzer-Clock-Ywidget/tree/main The graphic interface and operation of the two types of widgets are the same.
+The only differences are the configuration preference utility (that is a cut-down version) and the engine that is utilied to put the widget on your screen.

+This widget is uploaded here for historical archival reasons.
+I suggest that you use the Yahoo widget version as it is a superior engine.

 All Jscript widgets need an engine to function, in this case the widget uses the XWidget engine.
 The engine interprets the Jscript and creates the widget according to the XML description and using the images you provide.

 Built using:

-	Adobe Photoshop CS ver 8.0 (2003)  https://www.adobe.com/uk/products/photoshop/free-trial-download.html
+	Adobe Photoshop CS ver 8.0 (2003)  https://www.adobe.com/uk/products/photoshop/free-trial-download.
 	XWidget engine, runtime and debugger https://www.xwidget.com/

 Tested on :